qaziabdullah/EFI-Dell-Precision-T5500/README.md

 Didn't test much.
 USB is broken completely, OCLP will fix that too.

+## Sonoma Beta

+RX570 is supported on Sonoma after patching with OCLP.
+Works fine after OLCP.
+Bluetooth might have issues.
+Will update once I fix it or have any update.
+USB is broken completely, OCLP will fix that too.

+## Note For Ventura & Sonoma

+Install with sip disabled.
+It won't boot.
+Boot to Ventura or Sonoma's recovery and open terminal.
+Type csrutil disbale.
+Hit enter.
+Reboot to the OS with sip disabled or sip configured to OCLP's requirements.

 ## RTC

 This will cause BIOS to reset after every shutdown.
 B*tch took long to get fixed.
 With Bios A17, the RTC fixes are added in config.plist.